-Aysu Çelgin is an Assistant Specialist at the CBRT
+Aysu Çelgin is a Researcher at the CBRT

 Mert Gökcü is a Researcher at the CBRT.